flybaseio/flybaseio.github.io/_posts/2016-11-04-how-about-code-reviews-.md

 >
 > Each of those reasons is different, but the same strategies are important for all of them.

-This post was from February but I wanted to share it now as code reviews are a handy thing to do from time to time.
+This post from the Slack Engineering blog was from February but I wanted to share it now as code reviews are a handy thing to do from time to time.
 You'd be surprised what you can learn from your code when you have other people review it.